top of page

 • “Veteran reports…”

+…do not meet VA probability thresholds.
 The VA relies on specific probability language supported by medical reasoning—not speculation.

 4️⃣ There’s No Clear Record Review

 A legitimate medical opinion must be based on evidence.
+Red flags include:

 • No mention of records reviewed